gonultasbu/5551/README.md

 ```
 sudo xboxdrv
 ```
-If xboxdrv is not installed, install it with
+If xboxdrv and joy are not installed, install it with
 ```
 sudo apt-get install xboxdrv
+sudo apt-get install ros-kinetic-joy
 ```
 Note: Change the port of rr_openrover_basic launch file to /dev/ttyUSB0 if it's something else.
 The error from joystick saying something like "no force feedback" is not fatal, and may be safely ignored.